serengil/chefboost/README.md

 # Usage

 Basically, you just need to pass the dataset as pandas data frame and tree configurations after importing Chefboost as illustrated below.
+You just need to set the label of the target column to **"Decision"**.

 ```
 import Chefboost as chef